 There is an essential need for a solution that can assist in the conversion of High Sulphur Fuel Oil - HSFO i.e. Existing Bunker Oil into "On-Spec" Low Sulphur Fuel Oil - LSFO.
 The solution must in itself have a low energy footprint and be commercially viable whilst remaining within the Spirit of MARPOL Annex VI; "Environmentally Sustainable."

 curveMARINE has built on developed commercial methodologies with recent scientific discoveries; [2017 onwards] to create an advanced near ambient desulfurization solution of HFO at near ambient temperatures and pressures.
-With low energy, and physical footprint Curve's EDS solution can greatly assist industry blenders to deliver commercially viable LSFO from a high sulphur feedstock.
-The EDS pre-treatment can be containerized and deployed to refiners and bunkering facilities in modular treatment trains to whatever scale is required.
+With low energy, and physical footprint Curve's EDS solution can greatly assist the industry to deliver commercially viable VLSFO from high sulphur feedstocks.
+The Advanced EDS pre-treatment can be containerized and deployed to refiners and bunkering facilities in modular treatment trains to whatever scale is required.

 The existing regime for desulfurization in most modern refineries is Hydrodesulfurization [HDS].HDS performs under high reaction conditions, such as high temperature (~300 - 450 ◦C), high pressure (~200 atm), and in a large reaction vessel, HDS can only process the simplest sulphur compounds the thiols.
 HDS cannot easily remove thiophenes or the more serious dibenzothiophenes.
 This gives HDS a problematic direct and indirect carbon and ancillary emissions footprint.
 Additionally, HDS extraction of the Dibenzothiophenes under these severe conditions can compromise the integrity of the fuel oil.

-The challenges for EDS have been in developing a fast and efficient catalysed process coupled with a cost-effective (re-cyclable) extractive process.
+The challenges for Advanced EDS have been in developing a fast and efficient catalysed process coupled with a cost-effective extractive process.
 Curve Marine has achieved this through a combination of supported high molecular strength nano catalytic chemistry and innovative engineering.
 In addition to the removal of Sulphur, viscosity can also be managed.
 The near-ambient process significantly decarbonises the existing methodology for producing VLSFO.